frc8840/8840-utils-docs/docs/source/example project.rst

     :linenos:

      public class Settings {

+         // Roller settings
          public static final int ROLLER_MOTOR_ID = 30;
          public static final double FAST_OUTTAKE_SPEED = 0.7;
          public static final double SLOW_OUTTAKE_SPEED = 0.1;
          public static final double INTAKE_SPEED = -0.7;

+         // Additional settings will go here
      }

 It's a few random values, but generally accurate to what the robot had.
 Feel free to change these values to whatever you want.

 Next we'll make a new package (folder) called "subsystems".
 In that folder, we'll make a new file called :code:`Roller.java`.

-Now, we'll move back to :code:`Roller.java`.
-We'll start off by making it a subsystem.
+Modify the class declaration so that it extends the abstract class `SubsystemBase` provided by WPILib.
+You'll need to import the class.

 .. code-block:: java
     :linenos: